httpwg/http-extensions/draft-ietf-httpbis-alias-proxy-status.md

 record for the original hostname, and the final name in the `next-hop-aliases` list would be the name that ultimately resolved to one or more addresses.

-The list of DNS names in `next-hop-aliases` use a comma (",") as a separator between names.
+The list of DNS names in `next-hop-aliases` uses a comma (",") as a separator between names.
-DNS names normally just contain alphanumeric characters and hyphens ("-"), although they are allowed to contain any character {{?RFC1035, Section 3.1}}, including a comma.
-To prevent commas or other special characters in names leading to incorrect parsing, any characters that appear in names in this list that do not belong to the set of URI Unreserved Characters {{!RFC3986, Section 2.3}} MUST be percent-encoded as defined in {{!RFC3986, Section 2.1}}.
+Note that if a comma is included in a name itself, the comma must be encoded as described in
+{{encoding}}.

 For example, consider a proxy "proxy.example.net" that receives the following records when performing DNS resolution for the next hop "host.example.com":